aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/backtrack/index.md

 # Backtrack a DB Cluster

-!!! error "Backtrack is not compatible with Global Database"
+!!! error "Backtrack is not compatible with Global Database and Aurora MySQL 3"
-    Please note that backtrack feature is not compatible with Aurora Global Database.
+    Please note that backtrack feature is currently not compatible with Aurora Global Database or Aurora MySQL version 3.
 If you run through these labs, you will not be able to use this cluster for Global Database lab.
+If you enabled Aurora MySL version 3 during the initial deployment, these labs will not work.
 You will have to either create a new cluster for global database labs, or create a new stack using the instruction listed in the [Global Database labs](/global/deploy) section.
+To successfully run these labs you must have an Aurora MySQL version 2 database instance.

 This lab will walk you through the process of backtracking a DB cluster. <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html" target="_blank">